 - Count to three as you release the handle

-Whether your team writes SOPs, work instructions, guidance documents, or checklists, our writing course created specifically to address these types of documents will help them hone their skills.
-These documents follow a certain “writing recipe,” and it’s one that the professionals at Hurley Write teach in our “Writing SOPs” course.
+Whether your team writes SOPs, work instructions, guidance documents, or checklists, our SOP writing workshop, created specifically to address these types of documents, will help them hone their skills.
+These documents follow a certain “writing recipe,” and it’s one that the professionals at Hurley Write teach in our SOP writing training.